jgilmore-dev/JoyrideNameDisplay/src/assets/icons/README.md

 - **Design Notes**: Can include more detail since it's displayed larger

 ## Design Guidelines
-- Use the Joyride brand colors and logo
+- Use your organization or event brand colors and logo
 - Ensure good contrast for visibility at small sizes
 - Test how it looks in grayscale (for accessibility)
 - Keep the design simple and recognizable
 - Consider how it will look on both light and dark backgrounds

 ## File Placement
 Place the final icon files in this directory (`src/assets/icons/`) to replace the placeholder files.

+## Main Logo
+- The main logo file is `MemberNameDisplayLogo.png` in this directory.
+Use this for all branding and to generate icons as needed.